razrichter/dotfiles/STARTUP_FILES.rst

 Bash
 ----

 Bash is the GNU Bourne-Again shell.
-It's the default shell on most linux and MacOS machines.
+It's the default shell on most linux and older MacOS machines.
 You can see the `official bash documentation <https://www.gnu.org/software/bash/manual/bashref.html>`_ but the TLDP docs (`Basic <http://www.tldp.org/LDP/Bash-Beginners-Guide/html/index.html>`_ and `Advanced Scripting <http://www.tldp.org/LDP/Bash-Beginners-Guide/html/index.html>`_)